apache/arrow-adbc/CONTRIBUTING.md

 Before opening a pull request:

-1. please check if there is a corresponding issue (_and if not, please make one_), and
+1. Please check if there is a corresponding issue (_and if not, please make one_).
-2. assign the issue to yourself by commenting "take" in the issue.
+2. Assign the issue to yourself by commenting "take" in the issue.
+3. At the bottom of the PR description, add `Closes #NNNN` where `NNNN` is the issue number, so that the issue gets linked to your PR properly. ("Fixes" and other keywords that GitHub recognizes are also OK, of course.)

 Before opening a pull request, please run the static checks, which are enforced via [`pre-commit`](https://pre-commit.com/).
 This will run